 - Carrots can be served in a variety of ways.
 A fun way to serve carrots is by combining them with apple slices in water and freezing them to make a big popsicle treat with snacks inside for your dog to enjoy on a hot day.

-- Some canines do not digest carrots easily.
+- Some dogs do not digest carrots easily.

 Chew Alternatives Shared By Readers

-We got some great comments so be sure to read them for some great chewie ideas.
+We got some amazing comments from our readers that have been added to the post here.
+Be sure to read them for some great chewie ideas.

 The following are what some of our readers give to their dogs as an alternative to rawhide chews.

-I bought some of these for my own dogs (thanks Diane for the recommendation) and they do like them though the second time I gave them one, Lucas went and buried his.
+I bought some of these OraVet Dental Hygiene Chews for my own dogs (thanks Diane for the recommendation) and they do like them though the second time I gave them one, Lucas went and buried his.

 OraVet Chews Pros